Glad Tidings: Six Somervillians Named in New Year’s Honours List 2020-21

 With additional spells at HM Treasury and the IMF, Dr Glennerster’s work has spanned reform of the international financial system, debt, promoting innovation, education, health, financial regulation, and women’s empowerment.
 Dr Glennester is also an author, having co-written books with her Nobel laureate husband, Michael Kremer, among others.
 As such, her receipt of the CMG (Order of St Michael and St George) – which is traditionally awarded to those who have rendered important non-military service in a foreign country or supporting foreign and Commonwealth affairs – seems entirely fitting.

-Finally, Kata Escott (1997, Lit Hum) has received a CB for Public Service.
+Finally, Kata Escott (1997, Lit Hum) receives a CB for Public Service.
 This very high honour is given to Kata in recognition of her contributions within the Cabinet Office, where she worked in support of the Cabinet Secretary (both the late Lord Heywood and his successor, Lord Sedwill) and where she was recalled in support of the Covid-19 effort in the early stages of the pandemic – as well as for her work in the MOD, where she is currently the Strategy Director.

 Of her honour, Kata told us that, ‘I am fortunate to have worked on some of the most interesting and challenging issues for government in recent years, alongside some brilliant people.
 As you can imagine, I am thrilled and truly honoured by the news.’